Angryrou/UDAO2022/udao/docs/user_guide/data_processing.rst

 * a list of keys
 * a list of feature containers as attributes.

-The :py:class:`~udao.data.iterators.base_iterator.BaseDatasetIterator` class enforces these requirements as well as other utilitary methods to prepare the data for interaction with PyTorch.
+The :py:class:`~udao.data.iterators.base_iterator.BaseIterator` class enforces these requirements as well as other utilitary methods to prepare the data for interaction with PyTorch.

-The :py:meth:`~udao.data.iterators.base_iterator.BaseDatasetIterator.get_dataloader` returns a torch dataloader that can directly be used for training.
+The :py:meth:`~udao.data.iterators.base_iterator.BaseIterator.get_dataloader` returns a torch dataloader that can directly be used for training.
-Iterators can also implement a custom :py:meth:`~udao.data.iterators.base_iterator.BaseDatasetIterator.collate` method to define how to batch features from different samples in the dataloader.
+Iterators can also implement a custom :py:meth:`~udao.data.iterators.base_iterator.BaseIterator.collate` method to define how to batch features from different samples in the dataloader.

 Additional processing